 Tip #3: Know Taste Profiles

 The best way to become familiar with the taste profiles for different wines is to set up a tasting.
 This is the fun part!
 Try the whites side-by-side and then the reds side-by-side.
 This is the best way to familiarize your pallet with these wines.

-I’ve set up a DIY Tasting for these 7 that highlights of each varietal.
+I’ve set up a DIY Tasting that highlights each of the 7 Noble Grapes.
 It’s a kind of CliffsNotes approach to becoming familiar with the wine produced from these varietals.